wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

     - key name is `beta_enabled`
     - pattern is `true`

-So if a `GET` request is made to `/books/author` with a header `"X-Enable-Beta":"true"` and, within the session metadata, `"beta_enabled":"true"` the second advanced trigger will fire and the URL will be written to `https://beta.library.com/books/author` taking the request to a different upstream host entirely.
+So if a request is made to `GET /books/author` with a header `"X-Enable-Beta":"true"` and, within the session metadata, `"beta_enabled":"true"` the second advanced trigger will fire and the URL will be written to `https://beta.library.com/books/author` taking the request to a different upstream host entirely.

 ## Configuring the URL rewriter in the API Designer